WWT Explains Wastewater pump optimisation

 The UK has a big challenge in the form of wastewater.
 The nation’s pipes, pumps and treatment plants are creaking under rising pressure.
 Whether it’s a sudden downpour, a new housing development or an unexpected item showing up in the wastewater, utilities must adapt their systems to meet changing demands.

 Wastewater pumps have a central part to play within this response.
-Just last month, August 2020, a prolonged heatwave across the UK gave way to heavy downpours in parts, producing floods in the worst-hit areas.
+In August 2020, a prolonged heatwave across the UK gave way to heavy downpours in parts, producing floods in the worst-hit areas.
 The right pumping system can prevent combined sewers from overflowing under these circumstances.

 This guide covers the following topic areas: